Grzybojad/Pingo/README.md

 All this gorgeous art was done by Jumbocube.

-[RobDevs made a level editor](https://github.com/robDevs/pingo-edit) for this game, it was a massive help during development and it will be released along with custom level support in the future
+[RobDevs made a level editor](https://github.com/robDevs/pingo-edit) for this game, it was a massive help during development.
+I'll try adding custom level support to Pingo, so that you can play around with it yourself.

 # Screenshots
 ![Pingo gameplay screenshot](screenshots/gameplay.png)